 Being the capital and largest city in Cyprus, it is pretty easy to get to Nicosia from other major cities in the country.
 Nicosia is well-connected by road and bus to cities like Paphos, Larnaca, and Limassol and you can also find direct buses to the Cypriot capital from the Larnaca and Paphos airports.

-If you want to rent a car while visiting Cyprus, we recommend that you use RentalCars.com in order to find the best prices across all available car hire companies.
-We also suggest taking out an excess insurance policy with iCarHireInsurance in order to avoid paying a high deductible should any damage happen to your rental car.
+If you want to rent a car while visiting Cyprus, we recommend that you use Rentalcars.com in order to find great prices across many available car hire companies.
+It can also be a good idea to take out an excess insurance policy with iCarHireInsurance to avoid paying a high deductible should any damage happen to your rental car.

 If you don’t want to hire a car and aren’t keen on walking around Nicosia independently, there are numerous guided tours that you could go on.
-If you are spending the night in Nicosia, you can go on a guided walking tour of the city that focuses on the history or alternatively enjoy a tour that introduces you to the gastronomy and culture of Nicosia.
-There is also the option of taking a full-day guided tour from coastal cities such as Paphos and Limassol.
+If you are spending the night in Nicosia, you can go on a guided walking tour of the city that focuses on its history.

 Walk Along the Green Line

 Nicosia is unique in that it is the last divided capital city in Europe and one of the few places in the world where two sides of the same city are controlled by different governments, use different currencies and speak different languages.

 The southern part of Nicosia is under Greek Cypriot control and is part of the internationally recognised country of the Republic of Cyprus.